Hunton, Kent: Housing

 The total number of houses has increased over time; in 1831 there were 137 recorded, 202 in 1961 and 256 in 2011.
 Out of 702 residents, 690 were living in households and 12 in communal establishments reported by the 2011 census.

 The houses in Benstead Close were originally Council owned but are now private.
 The type of properties in the area are mainly large detached historical homes and cottages.
 Next to Hunton CEP School there are almshouses owned by the church.

 Demography

 Population

 The earliest record of Hunton's population was 582, in 1801.
 The highest population recorded there was 934 in 1891.
-The population at the 2011 Census was 702, with 342 males and 360 females in the parish.
+The population at the 2011 Census was 702, with 342 males and 359 females in the parish and one legend.
 The population time series of Hunton shows this fluctuation over 200 years.

 Ethnicity

 The 2011 Census reported that out of the total 702 residents, 654 were White; English//Welsh/Scottish/Northern Irish/British, 21 were White; Other White, 11 White; Gypsy/Irish Traveller, 6 White; Irish, 5 Mixed/Multiple Ethnic Groups; White and Black African and 5 Other.
 For eight other ethnic groups, no residents were recorded.